FRRouting/frr/doc/user/ripd.rst

 through RIP, this command will display the time the packet was sent and the tag information.
 This command will also display this information for routes redistributed into RIP.

+If ``json`` option is specified, output is displayed in JSON format.

 .. clicmd:: show ip rip [vrf NAME] status